lechefran/python_slam/README.md

 It is recommended that you place all these additional repositories in a separate directory to keep you repository clean.
 Build all of the additional repositories in that separate directory.

+## Current Issues
+Building the additional required libraries may lead to a problem encounter with pybind11.
+Currently working on a solution that will be posted when resolved.

 ## Current Updates
 12/20/19
 General code cleanup especially in frame.py.
 Added major changes to extraction method: now based